dog looking at cup game

 You know that concentration game where someone has three cups, hides a ball under one, and shuffles them around?
 Try that with your dog.
 Start by hiding a treat under one cup and don't shuffle them around.
 Once your dog has mastered uncovering it, mix the cups up.
 See if your furry friend can follow the shuffling and/or sniff out the treat.
 Bonus: This game can help teach your pal patience!

-Not only do the above activities get your furball’s brain working in new ways, but these activities can also tire your dog out, decrease their reactivity, and help reduce anxiety!
+Not only do the above activities get your furball’s brain engaged and activated, but these activities can also tire your dog out, decrease their reactivity, and help reduce anxiety!
 That’s a win-win-win in our book.

 cta-icon